-1. Cats and dogs are subject to Regulation (EC) No. 998/2003 .
+1. Cats and dogs are subject to Regulation (EC) No. 998/2003 and Regulation (EU) 576/2013 .
 Cats and dogs may be subject to quarantine at Luqa Airport.
 Pet owners are required to advise, in advance, of their arrival, to ensure that BIP officers are available to release their pets without delays.

 Pets must be accompanied by:

 a.
-Import licence from the Director of Veterinary Services; and
+Import license from the Director of Veterinary Services; and

 b.
 Certificate from the Veterinary Service of the country of origin according to the conditions of importation.
-Mammals and birds must be accompanied by an Import Licence from the Director of Veterinary Services together with an Official Health Certificate from the Veterinary Service from the country of origin.
+Mammals and birds must be accompanied by an import license from the Director of Veterinary Services together with an official health certificate from the veterinary service from the country of origin.

 - fitted with a microchip;

 - vaccinated against rabies;